pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 == Changelog ==

+= 1.3 =
+* NEW YouTube API!
+Making use of oauth2 all youtube uploading issues should be a thing of the past!

 = 1.27 =
 * Can now return uploaded file id's via gravity forms get_entries function
 * Made sure all external resources are not fixed to http, better support for https